 You can also use deterrents such as bitter apple spray or even hot sauce applied to the inappropriate surfaces she likes to chew, such as your furniture – just be careful not to apply them to upholstery, which may stain, and never spray them on your dog or around her face.

 4. Jumping up on people

-Does your puppy get so excited at meeting new people that they just can’t control themselves?
-You can help curb this behavior by teaching them to keep 'four on the floor' when greeting new people.
-First, make sure your friends and family don’t inadvertently encourage the behavior by petting or talking to your puppy while she is jumping on them.
-Even pushing them away may be seen as part of the game.
-Instead, they should calmly turn and walk away when they jumps so that they will learn they cannot get their attention this way.
+Does your puppy get so excited at meeting new people that she just can’t control herself?
+You can help curb this behavior by teaching her to keep 'four on the floor' when greeting new people.
+To start, you’ll need to get your friends and family on board with this training – consistency is the key to making any training plan a success!
+You’ll need to make sure your friends and family don’t inadvertently encourage the behavior by petting or talking to your puppy while she is jumping on them.
+Even pushing your puppy away may be seen as part of the game and may encourage her to continue jumping.
+Instead, they should calmly turn and walk away when she jumps so that she will learn she cannot get anyone’s attention this way.

 When a new person is approaching, ask your puppy to sit and stay.
 You may need to start at quite a distance at first if your puppy is too excited to listen.
-Once they are sitting and calm, reward them with a treat, and allow the person to calmly approach.
-If your puppy tries to jump, simply turn and lead them away – they've lost their opportunity to greet that person ,.
-With patience and repetition they'll soon learn that they needs to sit politely and keep 'four on the floor' if they want to say hello.
+Once she is sitting and calm, reward her with a treat, and allow the person to calmly approach and say hello.
+If the interaction is going well and your puppy is staying calm, they can even offer her a few treats as a reward for this good behavior.
+If your puppy tries to jump, simply turn and lead and lead her away – she has lost her opportunity to greet that person today!
+With patience and repetition she will soon learn that she needs to sit politely and keep 'four on the floor' if she wants to say hello.

 5. Nipping and inappropriate play behavior